Interactive mental health training

 Alcohol and Depression

 Users learn how not managing work-related strain and personal issues may trigger depression, the most common mental health challenge among the work force.
-The module teaches users how to recognise depression in themselves and other, including symptoms and helpful coping strategies as well as the misuse of substances as an unhelpful coping strategy.
+The module teaches users how to recognise depression in themselves and others, including symptoms and helpful coping strategies as well as the misuse of substances as an unhelpful coping strategy.

 The module shows the effects of separation/divorce and highlights the importance of strong work/life boundaries.
 Users learn that establishing new routines particularly with children and resolving assets quickly are key to feeling settled and in control after a relationship breakdown.
 Unhelpful coping strategies are identified and helpful coping strategies are taught (e.g. financial counselling/accountant, attending family mediation).